aces/Loris-MRI/docs/05-PipelineLaunchOptions.md

 usage  : bids_import -d <bids_directory> -p <profile>

 options:
-	-p, --profile        : name of the python database config file in dicom-archive/.loris-mri -d, --directory      : BIDS directory to parse & insert into LORIS -c, --createcandidate: to create BIDS candidates in LORIS (optional) -s, --createsession  : to create BIDS sessions in LORIS (optional)
+	-p, --profile        : name of the python database config file in the config directory
+	-d, --directory      : BIDS directory to parse & insert into LORIS -c, --createcandidate: to create BIDS candidates in LORIS (optional) -s, --createsession  : to create BIDS sessions in LORIS (optional)